 He had “coach” emblazoned on his back just so everyone knew how important he was.
 As it transpired, the game started just a few minutes late.
 The BSL team had prepared better than their mentor and were in the ascendancy from the start.

-They went ahead after around seventeen minutes when what seemed like a run-of-the-mill free kick was put towards the six-yard box, where young goalie Nattawup came out, misjudged its flight and allowed it to go over his head into an empty net.
+The visitors went ahead after around seventeen minutes when what seemed like a run-of-the-mill free kick was put towards the six-yard box, where young goalie Nattawup came out, misjudged its flight and allowed it to go over his head into an empty net.

 It’s as well that the pilots up above had better flight judgment, as a plane every minute or so began to descend above us on its way to landing at Suvarnabhumi.
 APD defender Suradet dropped a massive clanger, trying to get past visiting forward 24, who dispossessed him before advancing to score.